-This statement has been prepared in accordance with regulation 23 the Occupational Pension Scheme (Scheme Administration) Regulations 1996, as amended (the " Administration Regulations"), and related guidance from The Pensions Regulator.

-It relates to the Brookes Retirement Benefits Scheme (the "Scheme") which is a money purchase scheme.
+This statement has been prepared in accordance with regulation 23 the Occupational Pension Scheme (Scheme Administration) Regulations 1996, as amended (the "Administration Regulations"), and related Pensions Regulator guidance.
+It relates to the Rait Fell Retirement Benefits Scheme ("the Scheme") which is a money purchase scheme.
+This statement covers the period 1 July 2018 to 30 June 2019.